cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 }
 ```

+**Note**: If a delegation is slashed, the continuous vesting account will end up
+with excess an `DV` amount, even after all its coins have vested.
+This is because
+undelegating free coins are prioritized.

 ##### Delayed/Discrete Vesting Accounts

 For a delayed vesting account, it only needs to add back the `DF` amount since